 Are you interested in learning more about oral health care in Santa Ana, California?
 Please read our FAQs page to learn more about oral health and your treatment options.
-If you have further questions, please call SA Dental at 714-852-3140 and make an appointment with Dr. Leo Man, Dr. Roxanne Ramirez or Dr. Elizabeth Kim.
+If you have further questions, please call SA Dental at 714-852-3140 and make an appointment with Dr. Leo Man and Dr. Roxanne Ramirez.
 Our dentists and team are always happy to help you.

 Why is visiting the dentist important?

 Visiting the dentist regularly ensures that you receive preventive care so that any problems can be stopped from developing or diagnosed and treated before they cause damage.
 Our dentists can monitor your oral health and teach you the best ways to care for your teeth at home.
 Additionally, visiting the dentist regularly saves you time and money in the long tun.
 You should visit the dentist every six months.